Silent Attrition: 5 Ways Primary Banks Can Combat the Threat

 What Customer Segments Are Affected by Silent Attrition?

 It would be easy to assume that this trend is more prominent with younger generations since they don’t have as long-standing of relationships with their main financial institution and are likely to value digital experience more than their older counterparts.
 However, the data paints a very different picture.
-Per the below graphic, based on a study from Bain Retail Banking, the age bracket that’s by far the most likely to have exactly one financial services provider is 18-24.
+Based on a study from Bain Retail Banking, the age bracket that’s by far the most likely to have exactly one financial services provider is 18-24.
 That may not be surprising given where they are in their financial journey, but what is surprising is that there’s very little difference in terms of the percentage of respondents with one financial institution across all other age brackets in the study.

 5 Ways Primary Banks Can Combat Silent Attrition